FlatLands: Generative Floormap Completion From a Single Egocentric View: Problem and Framework

 \subsection{Training Floormap Completion Models}

 Stochastic models draw $\NumSamples{>}1$ samples to represent posterior uncertainty.
 Each sample $\FloorPred^{(k)}$ is assembled into a full completion by preserving observed evidence exactly:

 This evidence-clamping step enforces a posterior support constraint: returned completions agree with $\FloorObs$ on all observed cells while remaining free to vary over $\MaskUnknown$.
 Models are supervised against the ground-truth floormap $\FloorGT$, derived from scene meshes provided by the source datasets.
 The dataset also provides a valid-workspace mask $\MaskValid$ that distinguishes in-bounds cells from out-of-bounds or undefined regions.
 All losses and metrics are computed only on the unobserved valid evaluation region $\MaskEval = \MaskUnknown \odot \MaskValid$, so scores reflect completion quality beyond the camera frustum.
+The canonical camera convention and deployed RGB-to-floormaps front-end are specified in \cref{supp:camera_pipeline}.